claui/submagic/USAGE.md

 In other words, `submagic` allows you pipe the stdout of `foo` into `bar` even though `bar` only accepts files.

-This is the solution for the question [Creating a temporary file from standard input](https://unix.stackexchange.com/q/495254) on Unix Stack Exchange.
+`submagic` is a solution for the question [Creating a temporary file from standard input](https://unix.stackexchange.com/q/495254) on Unix Stack Exchange.

+# Positional parameters

+`NAME` is an optional base name for the temporary file that `submagic` will create.

+If `NAME` is given, `submagic` will create a temporary directory that ends in `.submagic` and create a file with the desired name inside that directory.
+This is useful for cases where the receiving tool imposes restrictions on filenames it accepts.

+If `NAME` is not given, `submagic` will simply create a temporary file whose name ends in `.submagic`.

 # Options